Azure/AppService/_posts/2021-03-26-Secure resilient site with custom domain.md

 ---
-title: "Secure resilient site with custom domain"
+title: "Deploying a secure, resilient site with a custom domain"
 author_name: "Mads Damgård"
 category: networking
+toc:true
+toc_sticky:true
 ---

-In this article I will walk you through setting up a secure resilient site with Azure App Service Web Apps using some new features that have just been released or are very close to release.
-Below is the target setup.
+In this article I will walk you through setting up a secure, resilient site with Azure App Service using some new features that have recently been released or are very close to release.
+The image below shows the basic architecture.
 One or more instances of your Web App in multiple regions with Azure AD authentication.
 Azure Front Door (AFD) will provide global load balancing and custom domain with certificates, and the Web Apps will be isolated to only receive traffic from the specific AFD instance.

 ![Final setup]({{site.baseurl}}/media/2021/03/secureapp-final-setup.png){: .align-center}

-The setup is progressing in five steps:
+This guide is organized into five steps:

-1. Basic Web App with Azure AD Authentication
+1. Create a basic Web App with Azure AD Authentication
 2. Add Azure Front Door
 3. Add Custom Domain and Certificate
 4. Restrict traffic from Front Door to Web App
 5. Increase resiliency with multiple geo-distributed Web Apps

-In closing there will be a section on alternative approaches and advanced scenarios and an FAQ section.
+In closing, there are sections on alternative approaches, advanced scenarios, and an FAQ section.

 ### Getting started

-Most of the setup you can complete using the Azure portal, but there are some preview features that require scripting.
+You can complete most of this guide using the Azure portal, but there are some preview features that require scripting.
 I will be using Azure CLI throughout the walk-through, however Azure PowerShell or Azure Resource Manager templates will work as well.
 I am using bash through [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) to run the commands.
 If you are using a PowerShell or Cmd prompt, small syntax tweaks may be needed.

 If you are new to scripting, you will find [overview and instructions on installing Azure CLI here](https://docs.microsoft.com/cli/azure/install-azure-cli).
 You can also use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) from the portal.
 It even has a nice file editor you will be using in some of the steps, so no local install is needed.